DIY (DO IT YOURSELF) ON–PAGE SEO PRACTICES

 • Welcome feedback but post only positive comments.

 Is SEO more relevant on-page than off-page SEO?
-You need both off-page SEO and on-page SEO to get the best visibility in the search engines and keep your users happy.
+You need both off-page SEO and on-page SEO to get the best visibility in search engines and keep your users happy.
 On-page SEO is more critical (for new websites at least) and I’ll clarify why below.

 ‘Speak’ language on the search engines